Amazon ordered not to pull in customers who can't spell `Birkenstock'

 Any of those variations would produce search results for Birkenstock shoes sold on Amazon.com, the court said in a ruling dated Dec.
 20. Birkenstock sought the injunction because it feared unsuspecting shoppers might buy low-quality counterfeits through Amazon that would erode its reputation.

 Earlier this month, Birkenstock said that it would end the sale of its products over Amazon in Europe after Amazon “failed to proactively prevent” the sale of counterfeit Birkenstock goods.
-A year ago, Birkenstock ended its relationship with Amazon in the United States.
+A year ago, Birkenstock ended its relationship with Amazon in the U.S.

 The injunction was first reported by the German magazine Der Spiegel on Friday.